hasgeek/lastuser/README.md

 		$ nosetests

-To see code coverage statistics:

-		$ cd tests
-		$ nosetests --with-coverage --cover-package=lastuser_core

-Optionally you can include the `--with-timer` flag with the `nosetests` command to see if there are tests that take longer than 1 second each.
+Optionally you can include the `--with-timer` flag with the `nosetests` command to check if there are tests that take longer than a second each.

 Support
 -------